isc-projects/bind9/doc/arm/reference.rst

    The glue cache uses memory proportional to the number of delegations in the zone.
 The default setting is ``yes``, which improves performance at the cost of increased memory usage for the zone.
-If you don't want this, set it to ``no``.
+To avoid this, set it to ``no``.

 ``minimal-any``
-   If set to ``yes``, then when generating a positive response to a query of type ANY over UDP, the server will reply with only one of the RRsets for the query name, and its covering RRSIGs if any, instead of replying with all known RRsets for the name.
-Similarly, a query for type RRSIG will be answered with the RRSIG records covering only one type.
+   If set to ``yes``, the server replies with only one of the RRsets for the query name when generating a positive response to a query of type ANY over UDP, and its covering RRSIGs if any, instead of replying with all known RRsets for the name.
+Similarly, a query for type RRSIG is answered with the RRSIG records covering only one type.
 This can reduce the impact of some kinds of attack traffic, without harming legitimate clients.
 (Note, however, that the RRset returned is the first one found in the database; it is not necessarily the smallest available RRset.)
-Additionally, ``minimal-responses`` is turned on for these queries, so no unnecessary records will be added to the authority or additional sections.
+Additionally, ``minimal-responses`` is turned on for these queries, so no unnecessary records are added to the authority or additional sections.
 The default is ``no``.

 ``notify``
-   If ``yes`` (the default), DNS NOTIFY messages are sent when a zone the server is authoritative for changes, see :ref:`notify`.
+   If ``yes`` (the default), DNS NOTIFY messages are sent when a zone the server is authoritative for changes; see :ref:`notify`.
    The messages are sent to the servers listed in the zone's NS records (except the primary server identified in the SOA MNAME field), and to any servers listed in the ``also-notify`` option.